dmfs/gver/README.md

 # Example

-In order to use the plugin it needs to be configured.
+In order to use the plugin, it needs to be configured.
 Currently, there is no default configuration.

 The following example considers commits to be breaking changes when the commit message contains either the hashtags `#major` or `#break`.
 If the commit message contains neither, the commit message is searched for the pattern `#\d` and, in case one is found, a matching issue is looked up in the Github repository